envisioning/vocab/vocab/max-pooling.md

 ---
 category: CORE, DATA
+generality:
+- 0.71
+- 0.705
+- 0.7
+- 0.695
+- 0.69
+- 0.685
+- 0.68
 slug: max-pooling
 summary: Downsampling technique that reduces the dimensionality of input data by selecting the maximum value from a specified subset of the data.
 title: Max Pooling
 ---